-In the High School Division, three conferences are held during the year – providing students with valuable and meaningful learning experiences.
+In the High School Division (Mentor/TSS), three conferences are held during the year – providing students with valuable and meaningful learning experiences.
 These conferences are important for several reasons.
 Firstly, they are entirely student-run.
 This means that students gain real-life insight into what is involved in organizing a major event by seeing it through from the early planning stages all the way to realizing their vision.
 Secondly, students have the opportunity to gain a deeper understanding in a personal area of interest.
 Finally, students develop their philanthropic interests by raising funds for a charity of their choice.

 Gender equity is not a woman’s issue.
 It is a human issue that affects each and every one of us.
 Both men and women should receive equal treatment – with neither sex experiencing discrimination based on gender.
 With these principles in mind, Mentor College held its first annual GEC (Gender Equity Conference) in 2015.

 Every year, the conference addresses a wide variety of topics in regards to equity, diversity and inclusion.
 The conference also includes the opportunity to ask the speakers questions at the end of their talks.

 In 2019, the conference hosted speakers Sofia Barrows (Gender allyship, inclusive vocabulary, micro-aggressions, and implicit bias), Andrew Pettit (Embracing equity at work and in sport), Cheryl Appell (Fostering an environment that supports the growth and development of women in law), Lindsay Monture (Truth and Reconciliation), and Terri Monture (Missing and murdered Indigenous women and strategies to combat these disappearances).